nomics-crypto/nomics-platform/doc/cryptocurrency-api-exchange-integration.md

 ### Response

 JSON object of the current ticker values for the given market.
-If daily candles are available, as many as possible should be returned (preferably to inception).
-Otherwise, candles should be returned fixed 24 hour, 1 hour, or 1 minute intervals.
-Timestamps should be aligned to candle size.
-IE: Midnight UTC (`2018-01-01T:00:00:00.000Z`) for `1d`, to the hour (`2018-01-01T03:00:00.000Z`) for `1h`, and to the minute (`2018-01-01T03:03:00.000Z`) for `1m`.
-Candles should be sorted by timestamp ascending.
-Candles have the following properties:

-- `ask` **Optional** open price of the asset in the quote currency as a string parseable to a positive number
-- `bid` **Optional** open price of the asset in the quote currency as a string parseable to a positive number
+Tickers have the following properties:

 - `high` **Required** highest price of the asset in the quote currency as a string parseable to a positive number
 - `low` **Required** lowest price of the asset in the quote currency as a string parseable to a positive number
 - `close` **Required** the current price of the asset in the quote currency as a string parseable to a positive number
 - `timestamp` **Required** timestamp of the current ticker values in RFC3339 in UTC
 - `volume` **Required** volume of the asset in the base currency as a string parseable to a positive number

-- `raw` **Required**
+- `raw` **Required** the raw ticker values as a JSON object
+- `ask` **Optional** open price of the asset in the quote currency as a string parseable to a positive number
+- `bid` **Optional** open price of the asset in the quote currency as a string parseable to a positive number

-Candles are expected to include a minimum number of records for a given interval and to include the "last candle" within the given timeframe:
+Tickers are expected to include the most current data for a given market.

-- `1d`: 7 candles with last candle occuring within a rolling 48 hours
-- `1h`: 24 candles with last candle occuring within a rolling 2 hours
-- `1m`: 60 candles with last candle occurring within a rolling 10 minutes

 ## `/trades-by-timestamp` - Historical Executed Trades Paged by Timestamp - **Discouraged**